Freshwater invertebrates AIDGAP

 - Illustrated with line drawings throughout

-You don’t need any special equipment beyond a net, white tray and hand lens.
-The author spent many years of leading fieldwork, so has chosen characters visible on living specimens.
-These include easily observed animal behaviour where this is a useful clue.
-As a result, the key will work with samples collected in a standard pond net.
+No specialist equipment is needed, just a net, white tray and hand lens.
+The author draws on years of field experience.
+He has chosen features visible on living specimens, including behaviours that can help with identification.
+As a result, the guide works well with samples collected using a standard pond net.

-This guide is part of the FSC’s AIDGAP series (Aids to Identification in Difficult Groups of Animals and Plants).
+AIDGAP Freshwater invertebrates is part of Field Studies Council’s AIDGAP series (Aids to Identification in Difficult Groups of Animals and Plants).
 Our AIDGAP guides are accessible identification keys, suitable for non-specialists from age 16+.
 As with all guides in the series, the Freshwater invertebrates AIDGAP underwent extensive testing before publication, by beginners and specialists alike.
 The author has revised this, the first published version, in the light of the testers’ experience.